What is Fiji Time?

 What Is Fiji Time?
 Time to Relax!

 When people hear the phrase “Fiji time,” most of them think about time zones or things like that.
 However, while Fiji time does have something to do with time, it’s not in the way that you think of it.
 Fiji time is not a number on a clock; it’s an attitude that the islanders have on life.
-For westerners, Fiji time is something that might drive them insane.
+For Westerners, Fiji time is something that might drive them insane.
 However, once embraced, it will remind you of life values that you might have forgotten in the hectic modern life.

 Defining Fiji Time